 There’s so much more to your business than four walls, a roof, and a bunch of the usual tech gadgets.
 Your business has its own personality or culture.
 If you’ve been focusing on your company culture, you will have aligned it to your business’ image and goals.
 And you’ll be expecting your employees to reflect that culture.

-It’s a well-known fact that our behaviour is influenced by the interior spaces we happen to be in, so creating an office interior that matches your company’s culture is a logical next step.
-The type of office interior we create, and the way we furnish it, will also affect the way employees to do their jobs.
+It’s a well-known fact that our behaviour is influenced by the interior spaces we happen to be in.
+Therefore, creating an office interior that matches your company’s culture is a logical next step.
+The type of office interior we create, and how we furnish it, also affects the way employees do their jobs.

-Clearly, there’s a lot more to an office fitout than grabbing a few desks and chairs and putting them wherever they’ll fit.
+Clearly, there’s a lot more to an office fitout than grabbing a few desks and chairs and putting them wherever.
 So, how does office furniture relate to company culture?

 Collaboration Rules Your Company Culture and the Jobs People Do

-The offices are definitely open-plan, workers can often choose where they want to work depending on the task they’re busy with, and shared desks and tables are the order of the day.
+The offices are definitely open-plan.
+Workers can often choose where they want to work depending on the task they’re busy with.

 That’s great when you need people to be constantly bouncing ideas off each other, asking for help or opinions, or brainstorming new ideas.
 But not all businesses, and not all jobs for that matter, will work well with this type of fitout.

 Concentration is the Other Side of the Coin

 If people are doing tasks that require a lot of systematic thinking, they need a space to themselves.
 When you were a student, you and your friends probably would sit together while working on projects.
 However, when you needed to knuckle down and get something done all by yourself.
 You probably chose a quiet spot with a desk of your own in a library or study room.
 Anything else would have distracted you.